Oren-H/GradeRecorder/README.md

 - Friend groups / people most likely to hate each other by the end of the year

 - Who will fall off the quickest (whether in the social scene or grade scene)

+- App goes to colleges and universities.
+College students prolly like gambling more / are more free to gamble, so it would be a smart and profitable expansion

 ## Accessibility and Inclusivity:
 There will be no limits to who can access the website, but some features (such as inputting class specific information) will only be available to students with a harvard westlake email.
 This does not violate the accessibility and inclusivity law since people without a HW email do not constitute a protected class